Nitanshu99/medallion_etl/README.md

 dagster dev -f definitions.py
 ```

+This will launch the Dagit UI at **http://127.0.0.1:3000**.

+**To run the entire pipeline:**
+1. Open your browser and navigate to http://127.0.0.1:3000
+2. Go to the **Lineage** tab on the Left side of the interface
+3. Locate the **Materialize all** button on the extreme Right(Black)
+4. Click it to run the entire pipeline

-This will launch the Dagit UI, where you can materialize assets, view the pipeline, and monitor runs.
+You can also materialize individual assets, view the pipeline structure, and monitor runs from this interface.
 The main pipeline definition (`defs`) is located in `definitions.py`.

 ### 2. Running Standalone Scripts